 1 tablespoon of espresso powder or strong instant coffee (disolved in just enough water to make a wet paste.

-whip the cheese and butter together. add the sugar and espresso and whip till its the consistency you like.
+Whip the cheese and butter together until creamy.
+Add the sugar and espresso and whip till it’s the consistency you like.
 You may need to add extra powdered sugar.
 Amazingly yum yum

 I was craving potatoes.
 I was craving spicy.
 I was craving cheese.
 So, I combined them all to make jalapeno-cheesy potatoes, loaded with garlic.
 This is a great side dish and truly comforting.
 Yum.
 It went very well with my skillet fried steak.
 If you are wimpy 🙂 and don’t like spicy, just leave out the jalapenos.
 Add some green onions or bell peppers, or not.
 OHhhhhhh, bacon would be good too.
 Yeah, add that.

 3 medium potatoes (I used yukon golds, but any kind will work)

 1/2 stick of butter

 1 clove garlic, minced

 Cut your potatoes in wedges or chunks.
 Boil till done and drain.
 In a skillet melt your butter and add the garlic and jalapeno slices.
 Dont let your garlic burn.
 Add the potatoes and toss with salt and pepper.